-- 1) Historical Bias.
-"Is the already existing bias and socio-technical issues in the world and can seep into from the data generation process even given a perfect sampling and feature selection" [18]. - 2) User Interaction Bias.
-"Is a type of bias that can not only be observant on the Web but also get triggered from two sources-the user interface and through the user itself by imposing his/her self-selected biased behavior and interaction" [18].
+- 1. Historical Bias.
+"Is the already existing bias and sociotechnical issues in the world and can seep into from the data generation process even given a perfect sampling and feature selection" (Mehrabi et al. 2019). - 2.
+User Interaction Bias.
+"Is a type of bias that can not only be observant on the Web but also get triggered from two sources-the user interface and through the user itself by imposing his/her self-selected biased behavior and interaction" (Mehrabi et al. 2019).